jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 \begin{figure}[!h]
 	\includegraphics[width=0.7\textwidth]{./figures/wavenet.png}
 	\centering
-	\caption{A variant of WaveNet Architecture, implemented by Nvidia} \label{fig:wavenet}
+	\caption[Diagram of WaveNet]{Diagram of a variant of WaveNet Architecture, implemented by Nvidia} \label{fig:wavenet}
 \end{figure}

-Figure \ref{fig:wavenet} shows the architecture of WaveNet, introduced by Oord et al., which learns to generate raw audio. [@wavenet] WaveNet generates new sample points that are conditional to the outputs of the previous time step, i.e. the each element of the output waveform of length $T$,  $\mathbf{x} = \{x_0, ..., x_T\}$, is generated by the product of the probability distribution that is conditional to all previous time step:
+Figure \ref{fig:wavenet} shows the architecture of WaveNet, introduced by Oord et al., which learns to generate raw audio. [@DBLP:journals/corr/OordDZSVGKSK16] WaveNet generates new sample points that are conditional to the outputs of the previous time step, i.e. the each element of the output waveform of length $T$,  $\mathbf{x} = \{x_0, ..., x_T\}$, is generated by the product of the probability distribution that is conditional to all previous time step:

 \begin{equation}
 	p(\mathbf{x}) = \prod_{t=0}^{T} p(x_t | x_0, ..., x_{t-1})